walterhiggins/WMPJS/README.md

 Major Kudos!
 You've created your first custom event handler and have had your first encounter with event-driven programming.
 Soon you'll be putting event-handling to use to protect your server and add your own fun effects.

 ### Summary
-In this recipe you learned about how to create and manipulate lists of items using Javascript Arrays.
+In this chapter you learned about how to create and manipulate lists of items using Javascript Arrays.
 You also learned about Event programming and wrote your first event-handling function to greet players when they join your server.
-In the next recipe we'll explore events further and play with Sounds in Minecraft.
+In the next chapter we'll explore events further and play with Sounds in Minecraft.

-## Recipe 4: A Guessing Game
+## Chapter 9: A Guessing Game
 ### Introduction
 One of the great things about computers is that they can make decisions and take different paths through a program based on those decisions.
 If computer programs did the exact same thing every time then they would be pretty boring.
 Can you imagine playing a computer game which always did the same thing?
 Computers make decisions all the time.
 When you're playing minecraft, the server is constantly checking to see if any players have died or if their health or hunger levels are low.
 It's checking to see if a creeper is about to explode or if a villager will accept a trade offer.
 All of these decisions are made using the humbly named `if` statement.
 The `if` statement is such a useful statement that it's available in pretty much every programming language including Java and Javascript.

-In this recipe we'll create a simple number-guessing game using the `if` statement to figure out if the player guesed correctly.
+In this chapter we'll create a simple number-guessing game using the `if` statement to figure out if the player guesed correctly.
 Let's dive right in and write the code for the number guessing game.
 Type the following code into a new file called numberGuess.js and save it in the scriptcraft/plugins folder:

-<caption>Listing 5.1: A Guessing Game</caption>
+<caption>Listing 9.1: A Guessing Game</caption>

     var input = require('input');
     var dice = require('dice');